SoftVarE-Group/d-dnnf-reasoner/README.md

 ```properties
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-After that, we recommend entering "1" to proceed with installation (without customizations).
+After that, we recommend entering "1" to proceed with the installation (without customizations).

 Additionally, we use rug for the computations.
 Make sure to install everything mentioned on rugs [crates.io page](https://crates.io/crates/rug) to use rug and our software.
 There it says: